 TGbe editor: Add a new definition in the appropriate location within subclause 3.1 Definitions, as shown:

-NSEP Priority Access: On-demand capability that provides priority treatment of traffic to and from the authorized STAs.
+National Security and Emergency Preparedness (NSEP) Priority Access: On-demand capability that provides higher priority to traffic generated by authorized non-access point (AP) stations (STA) and to traffic destined for authorized non-access point (AP) stations (STA).

-NSEP traffic: The traffic generated by an NSEP STA when the NSEP Priority Access is enabled.
+National Security and Emergency Preparedness (NSEP) traffic: The traffic generated by a non-access point (AP_ station (STA) or traffic destined for a non-access point (AP) station (STA) when the NSEP Priority Access is enabled.

 3.4 Abbreviations and acronyms